Free Tips, News & Tutorials Delivered to Your Inbox!

 The following demographic factors influence demographic segmentation:

+- Age: People of various ages have different preferences.
+You can easily sort your sizable customer base by age.
+Then approach them based on their requirements.
 For example, if you own a toy company, you should target children under the age of ten.
-While if you run a pharmaceutical company, targeting seniors could be your best segmentation strategy.
+In the case of a pharmaceutical company, targeting seniors could be your best segmentation strategy.

-Education level: When it is to marketing educational products and services, education level is a major factor.
+- Education level: When it comes to marketing educational products and services, education level is a major factor.
 For example, as an online course seller, you might target high school graduates for fundamental courses, whereas a university graduate might prefer an advanced course.

 Geographic segmentation is the process of breaking the market down into a number of smaller groups based on geographic factors like region, city, climate, or population density.
 Businesses that want to focus their marketing efforts on particular geographical areas can benefit from using this technique.